clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/10-configure-internet-access-azure-virtual-nat.md

 What is the purpose of NAT?
 (x) NAT enables you to share a single public IPv4 address among multiple internal resources.  {{that is correct, NAT enables internal resources to share an IP address for communication with Internet resources.}}
-( ) NAT allows you to assign multiple private IPv4 addresses to a single virtual machine.  {{that is incorrect,You can assign multiple IPv4 addresses to a single virtual machine, but the NAT service is not used for this.}}
+( ) NAT allows you to assign multiple private IPv4 addresses to a single virtual machine.  {{that is incorrect, you can assign multiple IPv4 addresses to a single virtual machine, but the NAT service is not used for this.}}
 ( )  NAT enables you to configure an external IPv4 address on each individual virtual machine.  {{that is incorrect, the NAT service is configured as a gateway, providing shared IPv4 address(es) for internal  resources.
 It is not configured on individual virtual machines.}}